vene/vene.github.io/content/pages/jobs.md

 # Answers to frequent questions:

-- The master's degree requirement is unfortunately firm, and out of my control.
+- The master's degree (and thesis) requirement is unfortunately firm, and out of my control.
-- We are looking for a starting date of around March 2023.
+- We are looking for a starting date of Fall 2025.
 Please specify your availability in the application.
 - If you want to do your master's at the UvA and work with me, emailing me does not help; you must apply [to the